 Best dive bars in Boston

-A wall of record sleeves, graffiti-covered restrooms and a low budget, laid-back feel make this place a favorite with locals, passing bike messengers and people from all over town who appreciate a cheap drink or two.
+A wall of record sleeves, graffiti-covered restrooms and a low budget, laid-back feel make this place a favorite among locals, passing bike messengers and people from all over town who appreciate a cheap drink or two.
 Friendly bartenders and the Cartoon Network on the TV add to the kind of jolly atmosphere that can only be found at a place that keeps a fake Christmas tree on the bar all year long.
-The Delux, in all its kitschy glory, is a hidden treasure.
+Delux Café, in all its kitschy glory, is a hidden treasure.

 Despite the rampant fancifying of everything within a five-mile radius of Harvard, the stalwart Charlie's Kitchen has hardly changed a bit.
 This place may be known as the double cheeseburger king, but the loud, ready-to-drink crowd of punks, students, professors and local rock luminaries pile into the upstairs bar for the massive glasses of Hoegaarden, cheap eats, snippy waitresses and the best damn jukebox in Cambridge.